-It is believed that snowshoeing and skiing were first practiced in middle Asia about 4000 to 6000 years ago.
+It is believed that snowshoeing and skiing were first practiced in the middle of Asia about 4000 to 6000 years ago.
 Skiing found its beginnings in Scandinavian countries as much as 5000 years ago and was predominant in Northern Europe while people migrating east and into North America mastered the skills of snowshoeing rather than skiing.

 The word “ski” comes from the Old Norse word skíð/skīth which means stick of wood / long snowshoe.
 Skis were used to commute, hunt, collect taxes (sources from the 10th century mention that the king would send tax collectors out on skis) and conquer new lands and territories (the Norwegian Roald Amundsen was the first man in history to reach the South Pole on skis, while another Norwegian, Fridtjof Nansen, led the team that completed the first crossing of the Greenland interior in 1888).
 The Telemark, region in central Norway is the homeland of modern skiing.
 Skiers like Bjørn Dæhlie, Marit Bjørgen, Therese Johaug or Petter Northug are national heroes and we like to brag that all Norwegians are born with skis on their feet.

-Regardless of whether that last statement is true or not, cross-country skiing definitely has a special place in Norwegian culture and history, and is without doubt our national sport and one of favourite winter activities.
+Regardless of whether that last statement is true or not, cross-country skiing definitely has a special place in Norwegian culture and history, and is without doubt our national sport and one of our favourite winter activities.

 While the most famous areas for cross country skiing in Norway are located in the central, eastern and southern parts of the country, Tromsø and our northern Norway region has long and snowy winters, with prepared trails close to pristine wild areas that provide fabulous opportunities to practice or try cross country skiing.